LDOS PE Ratio 2026

 Is LDOS overvalued based on PE ratio?

-LDOS's P/E ratio of 18.25 is below the Information Technology industry average of approximately 20.
-The stock appears fairly valued relative to industry peers.
+LDOS's P/E ratio of 15.72 is below the Information Technology industry average of approximately 20.
+This could indicate the stock is undervalued relative to peers, though it's important to investigate why it trades at a discount.

 What is the difference between forward and trailing PE ratio?